Are you looking for a cost-effective way to warm your home in winter?

 However, one thing that does constantly change the temperature of the air around it is the human body.
 Humans constantly expend energy which produces heat.
 So, if one or more people are in a room, the room temperature will increase.

 The problem is that hot air always rises.
 In winter, this is a bad thing because it means that the coldest air in the room is always at the bottom, all around you.

 A ceiling fan can work to take cold air from the lower part of a room and push it against the warm air at the top.
 This will make the hot air move sideways and flow down the walls of the room.

 How to Use Your Fan in Winter

 You should have a ceiling fan setting for winter.
-There should be a separate switch on the ceiling fan, or on the wall control.
+Smafan allows you to control the direction of fan blades in the palm of your hand.
+Smafan wifi compatible ceiling fan features a handheld remote which gives you the ultimate convenience to control the fan instead of climbing on the ladder to reach the reversing switch on the traditional ceiling fan.
 This will reverse the direction in which the fan blades rotate.
 Now, the fan will take up cold air and push the hot air down into the room.